peci1/gazebo_noisy_depth_camera/README.md

 all I could get were either all black or all grey images, nothing more.
 I suppose the problem could be that the DepthCamera hard-sets the current pass to the rendering system, so adding more compositors doesn't work very well.
+My work towards OpenGL is in the `opengl` branch of this repo.
 PRs welcome to fix this!